-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

 written examination (approx. 90 minutes) and oral examination of one candidate each (approx. 5 minutes) Language of assessment: Chinese creditable for bonus